HASE-Group/hase_iii_userguide/stop.md

 The statement:    <tt>stopSimulation(0);</tt>

 included in a .hase file will cause the simulation to stop normally.
-In a multiprocessor simulation, for example, this mightbe included in code such as:
+In a multiprocessor simulation, for example, this might be included in code such as:

 ```
   if (nodes_done==4)